WDC/Afro/README.md

         	// Insert the user into a database?
 The format will always be the same in whichever function you use.
 	});

+# Payload
+Afro is also aware of requests which aren't handled by one of the five *router* functions.
+If you're request is in the format of `?hello=James&day=Sunday` for example, then Afro will create an array of this in the `payload` array for you.

+This can be accessed with `$Afro->payload` just in case you need it.

+# Exposing Afro
+You can expose any part of Afro by taking a look at the instance created by the class on the `$Afro` variable.
+Calling `var_dump($Afro->getInstance())` will display the current pages requested data along with several other useful elements.

+- `URI` the entire URI being requested.
+- `params` an array of params, accessible with the `$Instance->param($index)` function.
+- `method` a string representation of the requested method used.
+- `format` if a format such as `.json` or `.csv` is appended to the end of the URI this will be populated.
+- `paramCount` the amount of parameters being requested in the `params` array above.
+- `payload` as explained in the section above.

 # Author
 - Blog: [james.brooks.so](http://james.brooks.so)
 - Twitter: [@jbrooksuk](http://twitter.com/jbrooksuk)